THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Authenticity and Character

-What was the core element of character that allowed Mandela to push his authentic leadership style to success?
-I believe the source of his leadership genius is courage.
 Often, leaders understand and implement the theories of intelligent, modern leadership.
-When facing adverse odds and circumstances, however, they allow their survival instincts to suppress their leadership.
+When facing adverse odds and circumstances, they allow their survival instincts to suppress their leadership.
 Lacking courage, they surrender their long-term visions and principles.
-Mandela embodied courage.
-He embodied genuine leadership to which he remained faithful even with his life on the line.

-For Mandela, even the pain of incarceration was a learning opportunity.
-“I liked Robben Island…I was happy that I went through that.” – He said of his time spent in jail.
 He saw pain as an integral part of human existence and learned from it.
 He learned how to liberate himself first and how to come to terms with mortality.
 He conquered one of the most basic human fears to impose his leadership and prevail.

 Personal Growth and Continuous Improvement

 Nelson Mandela’s leadership evolution was a lifelong process.
 His vision of a country free of apartheid and racial prejudice was the beacon that guided and defined his leadership over the decades.
-A young firebrand politician at first, who was no stranger to violence and incitement to rebellion, he learned how to forgive and work with his enemies.

 Cattle rustling may have helped Mandela accomplish his goals.

-For a leadership coach, commitment to lifelong personal development is a goal and coaching tool.
+For a leadership coach, commitment to lifelong personal development is a goal and a bussiness coaching tool.
 To effect inner-core changes that can spark such commitment is the privilege and duty of every teacher and coach.

 Lessons for Today’s Business Leaders

-Mandela’s commitment to what’s right is a timeless lesson in leadership.
-The first black President of South Africa never allowed unfavorable circumstances to alter his values and derail his efforts.
-He believed in his vision and stuck with it regardless of what haphazard advice the heat of the moment gave him.
+Nelson Mandela’s commitment to what’s right is a timeless lesson in leadership.
+The first black President of democratic South Africa never allowed unfavorable circumstances to alter his values and derail his efforts.

 After he came to power, he resisted pressure to exact revenge on his former adversaries, the minority white rulers of the country.
 Instead of turning the beloved national rugby team into an instrument of retribution, he used it to unify the deeply divided nation.

-He knew when to give ground and when to show assertiveness.
+Mandela knew when to give ground and when to show assertiveness.
 He knew how to heal the country and inspire its people to work together instead of petty acts of revenge that would’ve only deepened the existing fault lines.

-Mandela never caved to pressure to adopt the “what’s in it for me” mentality many of today’s leaders love to espouse.
+He never caved to pressure to adopt the “what’s in it for me” mentality many of today’s leaders love to espouse.
 He understood that his mission was to help his followers succeed in the style of a true servant leader.

 The principles of servant leadership Nelson Mandela embodied and observed are among the cornerstones of the brand of intelligent leadership that modern leadership coaching promotes.
-A well-defined vision, predicated upon a solid system of values optimally aligned with a leader’s character, is as essential for leadership as ever.

 Applying Nelson Mandela’s Wisdom